KME/draft-moriarty-rats-posture-assessment-old/draft-moriarty-rats-posture-assessment.md

 The remote attestation framework shall include provisions within the system and attestation authority to allow for Product modification.

-Over its lifecycle, the Product may experience modification due to: maintenance, failures, upgrades, expansion, moves, etc.
+Over its life-cycle, the Product may experience modification due to: maintenance, failures, upgrades, expansion, moves, etc.

 The customer can chose to:

 * Run remote attestation after product modification, or
-* Not take action and remain un-protected
+* Not take action and remain unprotected

 In the case of Re-Attestation: